-- People accessing care have been appropriately involved in the decision to delegate care. - Individual staff taking on a delegated task fully understand what they need to do, are trained and assessed as competent to carry out the task and are appropriately supported. - The delegating healthcare practitioner retains overall responsibility and management of the person's relevant health care needs and clinical decision-making. - The delegating healthcare practitioner continues to monitor the person's condition and effectiveness of their treatment, including regular review of continuing appropriateness of delegation of the healthcare activity. - There is an agreed plan on how to respond to and manage risk, including contingency plans. - Provider records, including people's care plans, appropriately reflect the person's needs and how they will be met. - Provider records are complete, accurate and up-to-date.
+People drawing on care have been appropriately involved in the decision to delegate care.

+- Individual staff taking on a delegated activity fully understand what they need to do, are trained and assessed as competent to carry out the activity and are appropriately supported. - The delegating healthcare professional retains overall responsibility and management of the person's relevant health care needs and clinical decision-making. - The delegating regulated healthcare professional continues to monitor the person's condition and effectiveness of their treatment, including regular review of continuing appropriateness of delegation of the healthcare activity. - There is an agreed plan on how to respond to and manage risk, including contingency plans. - Provider records, including people's care plans, appropriately reflect the person's needs and how they will be met. - Provider records are complete, accurate and up-to-date.